 - Film afternoons

 - Breakfast with member of senior leadership team

 John O’Gaunt School operates a 3 warnings system whereby students who do not follow instructions and rules in place, are sanctioned for poor behaviour choices.

 There are a range of sanctions ranging from break detention to isolation and exclusion (these are for serious offences and will be determined by the senior leadership team, in particular the Head of School).

 Details of detentions or other sanctions set will be shared with parents/carers and students via the ClassCharts app so you can keep up to date with how your child is doing in school.

-You can find out more about this system via the policy which is on the school website and of course, more information will be given to you when you join in September.
+You can find out more about this system via the Behaviour for Learning Policy and of course, more information will be given to you when you join in September.